ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-7-static-vars-methods.rst

 1. Copy in your class from the last lesson into this active code window.
 Change the method(s) that print out the verses of the Song to be static.
 In the main method, change how you call the static methods by using just the classname instead of creating an object.

 2. Add a static variable to the class that keeps track of the number of verses.
-Increment this variable each time the method to print a verse is called and print it out.
+Increment this variable in the method verse and print it out at the beginning of the verse.

 .. activecode:: challenge-5-7-static-song
   :language: java
+  :autograde: unittest

   public class Song
   {